How to Avoid Unnecessary Match Losses

 While that player may have been part of the small fraction of players who understand the rules perfectly well and just think that judges are idiots, most players don't understand what Bribery policy actually is.
 I constantly get asked "am I allowed to say [thing]?", and when I tell them no, they just keep proposing different combinations of words that mean the exact same thing.
 I struggle to explain to them that there is no prohibition on what you can say, the prohibition is on what you can do.

 Another common case is where one player tries to trick the other player into offering first.
 “A draw is so bad here.
-If only there was something we could do."
+If only there were something we could do..."
 The idea behind this angle-shoot is that the opponent will offer a bribe, and then the player can call for a judge and get the free match win.
 But this doesn't work, because the trap is itself an implication that a bribe or coin flip is being suggested.And policy calls this out explicitly by saying that "Making such an offer or enticing someone into making an offer is prohibited and is considered bribery."

 As Face to Face Games put it in The Argot of Concessions: